AndyCYao/rest-api/Readme.md

     ```

-## If More Time To Do List
+### If More Time To Do List
 - Need another table for storing who is taking the order.
 - Need table for the different statuses, currently stored as varchar
 - Prevent sql injection by using SQLAlchemy

-# TO DO LIST
-- Some unit test with database MOCK
+- Some unit test with mocked databases